20+ Sexually Explicit Netflix Movies You Can Stream Right Now

 What It’s About: When a couple decides to spice up their love life, they have no idea the journey they’re about to take will lead to some major complications.

 What To Expect: Though not as intense as other sexually explicit movies on Netflix, Happy Ending isn’t necessarily a PG (or PG-13) movie at all.
-There’s some nudity, sex scenes, and a whole lot of awkwardness in this one.
+With a combination of nudity, sex scenes, and way too much awkwardness, there’s a lot to keep you entertained in this comedy.

 Kiara Advani in Lust Stories.